noerd-dev/modal/README.md

 **A modal system for Laravel Livewire 4.**<br/>
 Open any Livewire component in a modal — no traits, no modifications to your livewire component code.
+Modals can also be stacked — open another modal from inside an open one with the same `$modal()` call.

 ## Installation